kubermatic/kubermatic/docs/proposals/project-user-resource-quotas.md

   - project
   - user who created the node (not the one who deleted it)
   - project datacenter
+- If the quota is exceeded(by lowering the quota under current capacity for example), it is not the responsibility of KKP to remove nodes.
+Admins should fix that in communication with the project/user.
+- The storage quota targets just the disk size of the node.
+It will only affect node-local PV storage.

 Questions?
 - how should this work for external clusters?